epasseto/Second_Project/README.md

 There are some **extra** parameters for `train_classifier.py` too.
 For using them you will need to make a full-calling (the name of the function + the path for the

+`-a` → run metrics over ALL labels (not recommended, default=False) - run metris over the 10 main labels only `-c` → C parameter for your Classificer (default=2.0) `-e` → NOT remove duplicates (condense) tokens on a document.
+Sometimes it turns easier for the Classifier to fit best parameters, others not (default=True - remove duplicates)
-`-v` → verbose - if you want some verbosity during the running (default=False) `-g` → perform Grid Search over Adaboost before training for the best parameters.
+`-g` → perform Grid Search over Adaboost before training for the best parameters.
 Please use it wisely, as it costs a lot of processing time!
+`-l` → learning rate for Adaboost Classifier.
+It have a tradeoff with n_estimators, so consider to tune both parameters (default=0.5)
-`-r` → remove columns - if you want to remove (un)trainable columns from your y-labels dataset (default=False) `-t` → test size for splitting your data (default=0.25) `-s` → change Classifier from Adaboost (tree-type) to LSVM (support vector machine-type) `-C` → C parameter for your Classificer (default=2.0) `-a` → run metrics over ALL labels (not recommended, default=False) - run metris over the 10 main labels only `-p` → pre_tokenize - keep preprocessing tokenization column, for saving processing time.
+`-n` → number of maximum estimators for Adaboost (default=80) `-p` → pre_tokenize - keep preprocessing tokenization column, for saving processing time.
 Obsservation: keeping this column turns the system faster, but may cause instability on Classifier training on Flask due to "pipeline leakage" (not recomended) (default=False)
+`-r` → remove columns - if you want to remove (un)trainable columns from your y-labels dataset (default=False) `-s` → change Classifier from Adaboost (tree-type) to LSVM (support vector machine-type) `-t` → test size for splitting your data (default=0.25) `-v` → verbose - if you want some verbosity during the running (default=False)

 Examples of use:

 `>>>python train_classifier data.db other.pkl -C=0.5 -t=0.2 -r -v`

 `>>>python train_classiifer.py sqlite:///Messages.db classifier.pkl -v`

 ---